-The Columbia Companion to Modern Chinese Literature by
+The Columbia Companion to Modern Chinese Literature by Kirk A. Denton (Editor)

 Call Number: Print copy on Reserves: PL2303 .C5996 2016 Click title to access online version

 Publication Date: 2016-03-15